 The credit card you open today will affect your credit score for the next decade and beyond.
 Three of the five major credit score factors are directly influenced by your first card: payment history (35% of your score), credit utilization (30%), and length of credit history (15%).
 Getting these factors right from the start builds a credit foundation that will qualify you for lower interest rates on car loans, mortgages, and future credit cards — potentially saving tens of thousands of dollars over your lifetime.

 The most common mistake first-time cardholders make is choosing a card with an annual fee, high APR, or aggressive marketing that does not fit their actual situation.
-The right first card is boring by design: no annual fee, reports to all four major bureaus (Equifax, Experian, TransUnion), and has a clear path to graduating to an unsecured card.
+The right first card is boring by design: no annual fee, reports to all three major bureaus (Equifax, Experian, TransUnion), and has a clear path to graduating to an unsecured card.

 Secured vs Unsecured Credit Cards